 Our Class A common stock, which is the stock we are offering in this offering, has one vote per share, and our Class B common stock has ten votes per share, except as otherwise required by law.
 Our Class B common stock is held by our founders and early investors.
-Following this offering, the holders of our Class B common stock will hold in the aggregate % of the voting power of our capital stock.
+Following this offering, the holders of our Class B common stock will hold in the aggregate 47.7% of the voting power of our capital stock.

 As a result, the holders of our Class B common stock collectively will continue to control a significant amount of the combined voting power of our common stock and therefore may be able to control matters submitted to our stockholders for approval.
 This control will limit to the stockholders' influence over corporate matters for approximately five years following this offering, including the election of directors, amendments of our organizational documents and any sale of the company or other major corporate transaction requiring stockholder approval.
 This may prevent or discourage unsolicited proposals to acquire the company.
 Future transfers by holders of Class B common stock will generally result in those shares converting to Class A common stock, subject to limited exceptions, such as certain transfers effected for estate planning purposes where sole dispositive power and exclusive voting control with respect to the shares of Class B common stock is retained by the transferring holder.
 The Class B common stock will also automatically convert into Class A common stock on December 8, 2025.
-See the section titled "Description of Capital Stock-Common stock-Conversion of Class B Common Stock" for additional information about conversions.
-The conversion of Class B common stock who retain their shares over the long term.
+See the section titled "Description of Capital Stock-Common stock will have the effect, over time, of increasing the relative voting power of those individual holders of Class B common stock who retain their shares over the long term.